Luz Angélica Acosta

 What values are most important to you in your work and personal life?

-I would say honesty, definitely, in every sense of my life.
-It's important and it's the basis of all that.
+I would say honesty and integrity, definitely, in every sense of my life.
+It's important and it's the basis of everything.
 I'm a perfectionist, and there are things that have no place in my life.
-When you're not being honest, there's space for complications, but honesty makes your life easier, if you ask me.
-In my opinion, it makes your life easier in every sense when you're honest.
-Honesty is the foundation that allows me to maintain my standards and deliver quality work while keeping my personal and professional life aligned with my values.
+When you're not being honest, there's space for complications, but honesty just makes your life easier.
+Honesty and integrity are the foundations that allow me to maintain my standards and deliver quality work, while keeping my personal and professional life aligned with my values.